lsblackburn/Annual-Leave-Booker/README.md

 Setup MySQL database through docker ```docker run --name annual_leave_db -e MYSQL_ALLOW_EMPTY_PASSWORD=true -e MYSQL_DATABASE=annual_leave_db -p 3306:3306 -d mysql:8.0```

+Make sure to include your database configuration within the `.env` file.
+If you are running the same commands, these should be your credentials for running locally:

+`mysql+pymysql://root:@localhost/annual_leave_db`

+You may also need to add a secret_key for encryption, which is also stored within the .env file.
+Simply place this within it as random string:

+`493cccc587385fb623f7d69398451f50b2d9e5cad4c161cba6f79d643b49daba`

 Run the command in the project directory `python app.py` to create the database tables and start the local server.

 `python admin_seeder.py` will create the initial Admin user